Justice Department tells Mueller his House testimony 'must remain within the boundaries' of public report

 Mueller had been scheduled to testify on July 17 about the findings of his two-year Russia probe after he was subpoenaed by the panels last month.

 The former special counsel's only public comments on the investigation came in May, when he did not clear Trump of wrongdoing and reaffirmed his reluctance to testify in front of Congress.
-He did not say whether Trump obstructed justice during his probe, citing a Justice Department policy saying a sitting president cannot be charged with a crime.
+He did not say whether Trump obstructed justice during his probe.

+DEMOCRAT CONFIDENT MAJORITY OF CAUCUS WILL BE IN FAVOR OF IMPEACHMENT AFTER MUELLER TESTIMONY

 “Charging the president with a crime was not an option we could consider,” he said at the time.
+Mueller's report did not assert that evidence showed Trump had, in fact, committed a crime.

-However, charges were brought against three businesses and 34 people, including former Trump aides, senior advisers, and Russian agents.
+Charges were brought against three businesses and 34 people, including former Trump aides, senior advisers, and Russian agents, although no Americans were indicted in connection with attempts to conspire with Russians to interfere with the 2016 presidential election.
+Mueller found no evidence the Trump team conspired with Russian actors, despite multiple outreach efforts aimed at involving the Trump campaign.

+Mueller also told reporters any testimony he gave would not exceed what's contained in his report.

+"There has been discussion about an appearance before Congress," Mueller said.
+"Any testimony from this office would not go beyond our report.
+It contains our findings and analysis, and the reasons for the decisions we made.
+We chose those words carefully, and the work speaks for itself.
+And the report is my testimony.
+I would not provide information beyond that which is already public in any appearance before Congress."